sizespectrum/therMizer/README.md

 ### Temperature parameters

 By default, therMizer provides values for the `realm`, `vertical_migration`, and `exposure` parameters that are appropriate for most use cases.
 This means that if you don't want to specify custom values for these parameters, you can simply omit them from your code, and therMizer will use the default values instead.
-This allows you to get started with modelling using just one temperature time series at the minimum.
+This allows you to get started with modelling using just one temperature value at the minimum.
 Using default values can save you time and effort since you don't need to spend time researching or experimenting with different parameter values.
 However, if you choose to specify custom values for these parameters, therMizer provides flexibility to do so, allowing you to customize your model to fit your specific research question or study system.

 `realm` refers to the vertical realms or depth strata which species inhabit and for which temperatures will be provided.
 These could be named something like *epipelagic*, *mesopelagic*, *surface*, *bottom*, whatever you want to call them.
 These realms should be set up as the second dimension (or columns) of `ocean_temp`: one column per realm representing different time series of temperature.
 By default, if only one vector of temperature is supplied, there will be only one realm.